bcit-ci/CodeIgniter/user_guide_src/source/libraries/typography.rst

 	.. attribute:: $protect_braced_quotes = FALSE

-		When using the Typography library in conjunction with the :doc:`Template Parser library <../parser>` it can often be desirable to protect single and double quotes within curly braces.
+		When using the Typography library in conjunction with the :doc:`Template Parser library <parser>` it can often be desirable to protect single and double quotes within curly braces.
 		To enable this, set the ``protect_braced_quotes`` class property to TRUE.